gitiliya/Ares-Nuker/README.md

 ENABLE BOTH INTENTS IN BOT SETTINGS !!!

-After , change the `config.json` file to your likings, and input your token in 'Token'
+After , change the `config.json` file to your likings, and input your token in `Token`

 Then run the main file through command prompt